wp-plugins/post-index/readme.txt

 * **groupby**: Grouping as explaned in `How to change the grouping`
 * **post_type**: The index will be build for the given post type instead of the standard type `post`.
 Please see [WordPress Codex, Post Types](http://codex.wordpress.org/Post_Types "WordPress Codex, Post Types") for details.
 * **columns**: The amount of columns.
 Default is 1.
+* **show_letter**: If set to false, the grouping letter will not be generated.

 == Upgrade Notice ==

 = 0.7.4 =

-* Added dutch translation of the plugin.
+* Added: Dutch translation of the plugin.
 Thanks to aadje93.
+* Added: Parameter show_letter to explicitly hide the grouping letter.
+(Usage: `[post_index show_letter=false]`)
+* Fixed: On PHP configurations having error_reporting set to include E_NOTICE, saving pages ended up with a warning page.

 = 0.7.3 =